LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 ### Advantages of <span translate="no">GitHub</span> Build

 * Mac computer is not required
-* Mac computer or PC or tablet are fine for <span translate="no">GitHub</span> build
+    * Anything with a browser works: PC, Tablet, Mac or iPad
+    * It could be done with a phone, but the steps may be hard to navigate
 * Xcode is not required
     * The time required for the initial setup for <span translate="no">GitHub</span> may take less time than one macOS and Xcode version update for those using [`Mac-Xcode Build`](../build/overview.md)
 * Updates are easy
     * Starting an update takes a few minutes of your time; the rest is automatic
     * With the release of Loop 3.4, your app is automatically built at least once a month and is checked for updates once a week

 ### Considerations for <span translate="no">GitHub</span> Build